 Let’s face it, the world economy isn’t quite where we would love to see it nowadays.
-Profit margins all over the world are slipping, and every manufacturing company big and small is looking for ways to eliminate waste from their processes.
-Leading experts have designated seven areas that are driving to wasted inventory, space, resources, time, and cost.
+Profit margins all over the world are slipping, and every company big and small is looking for ways to eliminate waste in manufacturing processes.
+Leading experts have designated seven areas that are driving to wasted inventory, space, resources, time and cost.

 The simple definition of overproduction is producing more and/or ahead of the demand.
 The result of poor forecasting is simple: stock taking up space, resources being wasted, costs exploding.
 How much effort has been paid to strict forecasting, and how much has been wishful thinking?

 The goal is to maximize both the time and function of your workers, equipment, and resources.
-The waste is when your next step, current step, or previous step is delayed, thus leading to your workers, equipment, and resources not being used.
+The waste in manufacturing occurs when your next step, current step, or previous step is delayed, thus leading to your workers, equipment, and resources not being used.